Real Testing. Unbiased Reviews.

 The enhanced structure contributes to more efficient energy transfer without feeling overly stiff.

-I felt my overpronation was thwarted, though runners with moderate to severe overpronation should consider the GTS version with GuideRails technology.
+I felt my overpronation was thwarted, though users with moderate to severe overpronation should consider the GTS version with GuideRails technology.

 The neutral platform provides natural support without corrective elements that might interfere with efficient runners’ gaits.